techyporcupine/nixos-config/nixos/server/readme.md

 Vaultwarden, when you are importing the DB needs it to be owned by vaultwarden:vaultwarden

 Dashy needs the directory "dashy" created in the user's home directory.
 This is where you put the config for dashy.

+Home assistant need the directory "hass" created in the user's home directory.